 Chances are a substantial share of your personal assets are made up of your business assets.
 You'll be counting on them to fund your retirement.
 How will you turn them into cash or income?
-A good succession plan helps you make the most of your investment in the company, and can also reveal the need for an insurance policy to cover a potential shortfall in a buyout situation.
+A good succession plan helps you get your investment out, and can also reveal the need for an insurance policy to cover a potential shortfall in a buyout situation.